sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/windows-fundamentals.md

 You can use GUI, RDP (remote desktop protocol), Windows command line, or PowerShell.

 Execution policies may need to be changed for certain scripts to run:

-Sure thing!
-Here's that table converted into a markdown bulleted list:

 - **AllSigned**: All scripts can run, but a trusted publisher must sign scripts and configuration files.
 This includes both remote and local scripts.
 We receive a prompt before running scripts signed by publishers that we have not yet listed as either trusted or untrusted.
 - **Bypass**: No scripts or configuration files are blocked, and the user receives no warnings or prompts.